bsdimp/freebsd-git-docs/faq.md

 ```

 You can now use tmp-branch created above to pull in changes from there
-to a proper branch off of main for easiler rebasing.
+to a proper branch off of main for easier rebasing.
 If it's one or
 two changes, you may be able to do this with a
 ```
 % git rebase -i main tmp-branch